Skip to main content

 Peptide therapies offer a targeted approach to influencing various physiological systems, including those related to body composition and fluid balance.
 For active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and sleep improvement, Growth Hormone Peptide Therapy is often considered.
 Key peptides include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677.

-These peptides stimulate the pulsatile release of (GH) from the pituitary gland.
+These peptides stimulate the pulsatile release of growth hormone (GH) from the pituitary gland.
 GH itself has lipolytic effects, promoting fat breakdown, and can influence lean mass.
 While GH can sometimes cause transient fluid retention, particularly at higher doses, its overall effect on body composition is typically favorable for reducing adiposity.

 Other targeted peptides also play a role.
 PT-141, for instance, is used for sexual health, influencing central nervous system pathways.
 Pentadeca Arginate (PDA) is explored for tissue repair, healing, and inflammation modulation.